suchetamahato/Microsoft-Power-BI/README.md

-# Pizza Sales Report (Microsoft Power BI Project)
+# PIZZA SALES REPORT (MICROSOFT POWER BI PROJECT)

 In this project, I used Microsoft Power BI to import, clean, transform data, and create a dashboard.

-# ⚙️ Steps Followed:
+# Steps Followed:

 🔸 **Data Importing**: Imported a dataset into Microsoft Power BI, which is the initial step in any data analysis project.